SJX1994/SJX1994.github.io/pages/index.md

 permalink: /
 ---

-# Ultimate Cell Studio - HOMEPAGE
+# PROJECT VeXEd - HACKER-STYLE PERSONAL HOMEPAGE

 <br>
 > pRoJEct-NeGYa is a hacker-like, highly-customizable theme for note-keeping, personal-website or CV.